-Besides quitting cigarette smoke and controlling blood sugar level, reducing the amount of AGEs in our diet is one the most effective way of reducing AGEs in our body.
-Below are methods of food preparation that yield lower level of AGEs:
+Besides quitting cigarette smoke and controlling blood sugar levels, reducing the amount of AGEs in our diet is one the most effective way of reducing AGEs in our body.
+Below are methods of food preparation that yield lower levels of AGEs:

 Cook foods, especially meats and meat products under a lower heat and a higher moisture level – e.g. steaming, boiling, poaching, stewing.

 Marinate the meats with acidic solutions like lemon juice or vinegar to lower the pH.
 Research has shown that by marinating beef with lemon juice and vinegar for 1 hour before cooking, the amount of AGEs had lowered by more than 50%.

 Replace foods that yield higher AGEs with foods that yield lower AGEs.

 Foods that yield higher AGEs: beef, cheeses, high-fat spreads (butter, cream cheese, margarine, mayonnaise), fatty meats, full-fat dairy products, and processed foods.

 Foods that yield lower AGEs: vegetables, fruits, fish, legumes, whole grains, and low-fat milk products.